allegro/bigflow/docs/configuration.md

 Bigflow 1.3 introduces a new class-based approach for keeping configurations.
-New API is optional and there is no need to migrate existing code from `biglfow.Configuration`.
+New API is optional and there is no need to migrate existing code from `bigflow.Configuration`.
 However, it allows you to use type hints, which enables autocompletion in IDEs and gives you more flexibility.

 Each configuration is declared as a subclass of `bigflow.konfig.Konfig`.